 July 8, 2015

-Risk factors for problems from diverticulosis have 2 major factors.
-Not eating enough fiber will increase your risk of getting diverticulitis.
-Taking fiber supplements or eating more fresh fruit, vegetables and whole grain products can help; nuts and seeds in a balanced high fiber diet are HELPFUL.
-Second, age increases one’s risk of developing the condition.
+Inadequate fiber in diet - Not eating enough fiber will increase your risk of getting diverticulitis.
+Taking fiber supplements or eating more fresh fruit, vegetables and whole grain products can help; nuts and seeds in a balanced high fiber diet are helpful.

 - Sense of incomplete bowel movement